ajdhole/CarND-MPC-Controller-P5/README.md

 ## Introduction

 This projects implements the Model Predictive Controls using vehicle kinematics motion models.
-To control vehicle it takes initial vehicle position and heading direction from simulator and based on motion models it predicts future position and required controls to acehive required position.
+To control vehicle it takes initial vehicle position and heading direction from simulator and based on motion models it predicts future position and required controls to acehive that position.

 ## Vehicle Kinematics Model